Joe Nichols: Musical career

 Through a meeting with record producer Randy Edwards, Nichols began to work on his singing and songwriting skills.
-At age 19, he was signed to his first record deal, with an independent label known as Intersound Records.
+At age 19, he was signed to his first record deal with an independent label known as Intersound Records.
 There, Nichols released his first album, 1996's Joe Nichols.
-Despite the minor success of its lead-off single "Six of One, Half a Dozen of the Other" (which reached No. 74 on the RPM country charts in Canada), the album sold poorly and he was dropped from Intersound's roster.
+Despite the minor success of its lead-off single "Six of One, Half a Dozen of the Other" (which reached No. 74 on the RPM country charts in Canada), the album sold poorly, and he was dropped from Intersound's roster.
 A second record deal, this time with Giant Records, was short-lived and did not produce any singles or albums.
 After his short-lived record deals, he took many jobs in Nashville, including moving furniture, installing cable TV systems, and selling steaks door to door.

-1999–2003: Man with a Memory
+1999–2004: Man with a Memory

 In 1999, Nichols met Brent Rowan, a Nashville session guitarist who helped him land a recording contract with Universal South Records (which became Show Dog-Universal Music in December 2009).
-July 2002 was the release of his second album, entitled Man with a Memory.
+In July 2002, his second album, entitled Man with a Memory, was released.
 Its lead-off single, "The Impossible", became a No. 3 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts, and was declared by Billboard as the tenth most-played country song of 2003.
-The same year, his debut album was re-issued under the title Six of One, Half a Dozen of the Other.
+The same year, his debut album was reissued under the title Six of One, Half a Dozen of the Other.

 Man with a Memory earned Nichols a Top New Male Vocalist award from the Academy of Country Music, as well as three Grammy Award nominations and platinum certification from the Recording Industry Association of America (RIAA).
-Its second single, "Brokenheartsville", became his first No. 1 hit on the Billboard country charts in 2003, while "She Only Smokes When She Drinks" and "Cool to Be a Fool" both reached Top 20.
+Its second single, "Brokenheartsville", became his first No. 1 hit on the Billboard country charts in 2003, while "She Only Smokes When She Drinks" and "Cool to Be a Fool" both reached the Top 20.
 Also in 2003, Nichols received the Country Music Association's Horizon Award.